isomerpages/govtech-corp/_digital-government-efforts/Diversity and Inclusion.md

 tool that allows software development teams to find and fix accessibility issues or gaps in their product/service.</p>
 <p>In 2022, Purple HATS (now known as Purple A11y) was also registered as
-a DigitalPublicGood by the United Nations Development Programme (UNDP) and published as an Organisation for Economic Co-operation and Development (OECD) case study for its impact as a Tech for Public Good.</p>
+a DigitalPublicGood by the <a href="https://www.undp.org/blog/why-singapore-building-digital-public-goods" rel="noopener noreferrer nofollow" target="_blank">United Nations Development Programme (UNDP)</a> and published as an Organisation for Economic Co-operation and Development (OECD) case study for its impact as a Tech for Public Good.</p>
 <p>Learn more about <a href="https://www.developer.tech.gov.sg/products/categories/design/purple-a11y/overview.html" rel="noopener noreferrer nofollow" target="_blank">Purple A11y</a>.</p>
 <h3>Driving diversity and inclusion within GovTech</h3>